Highlander: The Raven

-Highlander: The Raven was a short-lived spin-off from the television series Highlander: The Series, continuing the saga of a female Immortal.
+Highlander: The Raven is a Canadian-American science fantasy action-adventure television series based on the Highlander franchise.
+It was a short-lived spin-off from the television series Highlander: The Series, continuing the saga of a female Immortal.
 The series followed the character of Amanda (played by Elizabeth Gracen), a character that originated as a recurring role in the earlier series.
 The Raven was filmed in Toronto, Ontario, Canada, and in Paris, France; it was produced by Gaumont Télévision and Fireworks Media in association with Davis–Panzer Productions.

 Premise

 In the pilot, Immortal thief Amanda meets Nick Wolfe (Paul Johansson), a cop who is investigating a series of robberies.
 During the course of the investigation, Amanda is framed for murder by a crooked cop from Nick's department.
 Amanda's name is cleared, but not before Nick's partner Claudia Hoffman (Torri Higginson) sacrifices her own life to save Amanda's.
 Nick discovers Amanda's immortality when he sees Amanda die, then get up and run away.

 Claudia's death has a profound effect on Amanda, and throughout the series (with help from Nick's own strong moral code), she attempts to change and become a good person.
 She discovers that she caused the deaths of a battalion of soldiers in World War I, which further influences this change.
 Amanda finds herself facing up to Immortals, even if she does not think she can beat them, when previously, she would have run away.

 In the final episode, Nick inhales a deadly poison, and is told he has 24 hours to live.
 Amanda, trying to do the right thing, shoots him.
 When he awakens a few seconds later, he discovers that he too is Immortal.
 The reason behind shooting him was that his immortality could only be triggered by the shock of a violent death.
 To Amanda's dismay, Nick is none too happy about it.
 The series ends on a cliffhanger with Nick walking away, angry at Amanda for not telling him that he was Immortal (which she had known all along), and for making the decision for him.